shaiguitar/snowclient.py/README.md

 ```
 # or DEBUG=1 nosetests -s for python requests debugging
 # use --nocapture if you want to drop into pdb
+# or for more verbose nosetests -vvs tests/
+# ultimately though:
 $ nosetests
 .
 ----------------------------